Strech/avrora/README.md

 # Getting Started

-This library supports convenient encoding and decoding of [Avro](https://avro.apache.org/) messages.
+This Elixir library supports convenient encoding and decoding of [Avro](https://avro.apache.org/) messages.

 It can read the Avro schema from local files or the [Confluent® Schema Registry](https://www.confluent.io/confluent-schema-registry), caching data in memory for performance.